key4hep/EDM4hep/doc/VertexRecoParticleRecos.md

 - `startVtxAssocs` is a `edm4hep::RecoParticleVertexAssociationCollection`
 - `reco` is a `edm4hep::ReconstructedParticle`.
 This denotes a decay particle, i.e. it was used as an input to vertexing.

+A few concrete examples are shown now, a few more can be found [below](#in-lcio-i-do-this-how-do-i-do-it-in-edm4hep) where a few more details about the differences between LCIO and EDM4hep can be found.

 ### Getting all decay particles from a `ReconstructedParticle`